 If you’re a busy and active cruiser who won’t be in the cabin much, consider going a bit cheap.
 You probably won’t be in the cabin other than to shower and sleep.
 But if you’re an older couple who might be spending more time watching movies or relaxing in your cabin, consider an upgrade.

 However, DON’T do what we did on our first cruise.
-We crammed all four of us plus six large pieces of luggage into a TINY inside cabin!
+We crammed four people plus six large pieces of luggage into a TINY inside cabin!
 That was not fun.

 Bonus tip – Cabin location is important.
-The center of the ship has less motion than the ends, also ships are a ton of walking.
+The center of the ship has less motion than the ends.
+Also ships are a ton of walking.
 We’ve found the BEST cabin location is either right above or right below the dining rooms.
 Saves a lot of steps and we never heard a peep of noise from them.

 next up – we’re going to talk cell phones